osg-htc/user-documentation/documentation/software_examples/other_languages_tools/conda-tarball.md

 # Transfer any file needed for our job to complete.
 transfer_input_files = osdf:///ospool/apXX/data/alice/env-name.tar.gz, hello.py

+In the line above, the `XX` in `apXX` should be replaced with the numbers corresponding to your access point.
 # Specify Job duration category as "Medium" (expected runtime <10 hr) or "Long" (expected runtime <20 hr).
 +JobDurationCategory = “Medium”